open-telemetry/opentelemetry-dotnet/docs/public/misc/Instruments.md

 # Instruments

-In the getting started document we saw an `Async Counter`, that's only one of the instruments.
+In the getting started document we saw a `Counter`, that's only one of the instruments.

 Here is an example program that uses the following instruments